 We believe what makes WildFF different is our investment in communities living on the frontlines of threatened forests.
 There are many local leaders and organizations eager to improve their communities in a sustainable way, yet lack the resources and connections to make a significant change.
 We take the time to understand the culture and local traditions and how it may translate to capacity building and economic opportunity.
 Communities who find a balance between healthy land use and meeting economic needs is what will keep forests–their homes–intact for future generations.

 Jason Scullion Bio

 Dr. Jason Scullion is a forest conservationist and Associate Professor of Environmental Studies at McDaniel College (Maryland, USA).
 Originally from the northwestern USA, Jason has had a lifelong interest in the conservation, exploration, and study of forests worldwide.
 He has a PhD in Environmental and Forest Sciences and master’s degrees in Public Administration and Forest Resources from the University of Washington.
-Jason's contributions to WildFF include providing board leadership and supporting the organization in project development, evaluation, and fundraising.
+Jason's contributions to WildFF include providing board leadership and supporting the organization with field operations and project development.

 Corrie is a communications consultant who has refined her creative and strategic writing skills working in healthcare advertising for 14 years.
 She has a master’s degree from NYU in Environmental Conservation Education.
 Through her foundational studies in biology and travel experiences to far-flung areas of the world, she has learned a deep respect for nature, wildlife and cultures different from her native NYC.
 Corrie contributes her time to WildFF as an advisor in communications, marketing and development.